-1.31 Timing
+1.29 Timing

 Mylaps Timing Transponders will be used at all rounds.
 Competitors that have purchased their own transponder(s) must indicate this on their entry form - no other transponder may be used (including Mylaps MX transponders).
+A working Timing Transponder must be fitted to the motorcycles at all times when the motorcycle is on-track.
+In the situation where the Timing Transponder is not working, the ASBK Race Direction may Black Flag the rider.